 Apprise the college of eligibility for Veterans Administration and other aid programs.

 Note: It is the applicant’s responsibility to request that official transcripts of previous study be mailed directly to the Admissions Office.
-High school transcripts must be received prior to consideration of the application.

 A student is considered matriculated if he/she has formally applied and been accepted into a degree or certificate program by the college Admissions Office.

 A student is considered non-matriculated if he/she has not been formally admitted to a degree or certificate program.